TEN THOUSAND TEAS

 CHEF'S HALL

 CHEF’S HALL is the spot to visit acclaimed local chefs, all under one roof.
 Toronto's very own foodie paradise where the vibe is hospitable and modern, perfect for those looking for an authentic dining experience.
 Guests can enjoy our timeless design in a productive space, plus there's room for the whole crew.
-Chef's Hall features foodie-forward menus in a fast-casual setting to access an eclectic and curated group of the city's tastiest offerings.
-This food hall and market has proven to be the spot for after-work drinks, meals with large groups of friends or simply a place to fulfill everyone's cravings.
+Chef's Hall features foodie-forward menus in a fast-casual setting to access an eclectic and curated group of the city's tastiest offerings. .

 PALGONG TEA